 The overall cost to secure a patent is around $7000 to $20,000.
 This includes the short term costs to prepare and file a patent application and the long term costs to examine the patent application.

 The short term cost to prepare and file a patent application (i.e., secure patent pendency) is about $5,000 to $10,000 on average.
 This is just for the patent application.
 It does not include costs for examination.

-The long term cost are for examination when the patent application is examined and includes the cost to respond to an office action, pay an issue fee, etc. The examination cost will be around a few thousand dollars to $10,000.
+The long term cost is related to the examination of the patent application when the examiner at the USPTO researches the merits of your invention and decides to reject or allow your application for patent.
+This cost includes the cost to respond to an office action, pay an issue fee, etc. The examination cost will be around a few thousand dollars to $10,000.